ExpressVPN is a BVI company: What is the BVI, and is it part of the ‘14 Eyes’ intelligence-sharing countries?

-The BVI, while sharing the same monarch as Great Britain, is a self-governing group of islands located in the Caribbean.
-The BVI has its own legislature elected by BVI citizens, an independent judiciary, and a national police force.
-The code of laws which BVI companies are required to abide by was enacted in the BVI, not the UK.
+The British Virgin Islands, while sharing the same monarch as Great Britain, are a self-governing group of islands located in the Caribbean.
+The BVI, as the islands are known, has its own legislature elected by BVI citizens, an independent judiciary, and a national police force.
+The code of laws that BVI companies are required to abide by was enacted in the BVI, not the UK.

-As these intelligence agencies strive to intercept all communications internationally (not only from within their national borders), there is no incremental risk associated with operating a VPN service from within a 14 Eyes country.
+As these intelligence agencies strive to intercept all communications internationally (not only from within their national borders), it is unclear whether there is incremental risk associated with operating a VPN service from within a 14 Eyes country.

-Nevertheless, because the BVI is a tiny nation without any foreign intelligence operations, it is most certainly not a party to any 14 Eyes intelligence sharing agreements.
+Nevertheless, because the BVI is a tiny territory without any foreign intelligence operations, it is most certainly not a party to any 14 Eyes intelligence-sharing agreements.
 Therefore, the BVI is not considered as belonging to the 14 Eyes group of countries.

-In choosing a VPN provider, it’s important for privacy-conscious users to consider the following:
+In choosing a VPN provider, privacy-conscious users should consider the following:

 - Is this VPN company operating from a jurisdiction without data retention laws?

 - What is the legal process by which a government can order the VPN provider to produce information about one or more of its customers?

 - Under what circumstances can such an order be made?

 - There are no data retention laws in the BVI.
 The BVI is an offshore jurisdiction renowned for privacy protection.
 This is in contrast to many European countries and Australia, which have laws requiring internet service providers to retain metadata related to their users’ internet activity.